Arithmetical completeness theorems for monotonic modal logics: Provability predicates

 \section{Provability predicates}

 Throughout the present paper, $T$ always denotes a primitive recursively axiomatized consistent extension of Peano Arithmetic $\PA$ in the language $\LA$ of first-order arithmetic.
 Let $\omega$ denote the set of all natural numbers.
 For each $n \in \omega$, the numeral for $n$ is denoted by $\num{n}$.
 We fix some standard G\"odel numbering, and for each $\LA$-formula $\varphi$, let $\gn{\varphi}$ be the numeral for the G\"odel number of $\varphi$.
-Let $\langle \xi_t \rangle_{t \in \omega}$ be the reputation-free primitive recursive enumeration of all $\LA$-formulas in ascending order of G\"odel numbers.
+We may assume that our G\"odel numbering is monotone.
+Namely, if $\alpha$ is a proper sub-expression of a finite sequence $\beta$ of $\LA$-symbols, then the G\"odel number of $\alpha$ is smaller than that of $\beta$.
+Let $\langle \xi_t \rangle_{t \in \omega}$ be the repetition-free primitive recursive enumeration of all $\LA$-formulas in ascending order of G\"odel numbers.

 We say that an $\LA$-formula $\PR_T(x)$ is a \textit{provability predicate} of $T$ if it weakly represents the set of all theorems of $T$ in $\PA$, namely, for any $n \in \omega$, $\PA \vdash \PR_T(\num{n})$ if and only if $n$ is the G\"odel number of a theorem of $T$.
 Let $\Proof_T(x, y)$ be a primitive recursive $\LA$-formula naturally expressing that $y$ is the G\"odel number of a $T$-proof of a formula whose G\"odel number is $x$.
 Let $\Prov_T(x)$ be the $\Sigma_1$ formula $\exists y \Proof_T(x, y)$, then it is shown that $\Prov_T(x)$ is a provability predicate of $T$.